istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Uninstall old control plane

 After upgrading both the control plane and data plane, you can uninstall the old control plane.
-For example the following command uninstalls control plane with `revision=default`
+For example, the following command uninstalls a control plane of revision `istio-1-6-5`:

 {{< text bash >}}
-$ istioctl x uninstall --revision default
+$ istioctl x uninstall --revision istio-1-6-5
 {{< /text >}}

 If you previously installed Istio with customized installation options, you can run the following command: